Consumer Warning: The Pink Panther Buys a New Laptop

 *Mystery of the Missing Care Pack upgrade

-* Clues negotiations are not going well
+* Clues negotiations are not going well…Write to the top …Updated

 *What two veteran independent computer repair techies say